 Standard commercial fertilizer products are available in the decision tool.
 Local prices for products are still needed to determine your fertilizer costs.
 Additional fertilizer products used by your farm can also be applied to the calculation.

 Up to three fertilizer plans can be created for each crop.
 Plans can be based on either soil test-based recommendations or nutrient removal rates.
 You can develop plans that compare different fertilizer products for the same recommendations.
 You can also compare plans for either type of nutrient recommendation.
 Each plan can be individually printed for your farm records.
-9-19-2022 update: now includes up to five fertilizer applications per comparison plan.
+Each plan includes up to five fertilizer applications.

 What you’ll need to use the tool: